 Rockay has three levels of cushion – ultralight, performance, and max.
 The Rockay Razer trail running socks are sold in performance and max cushion only because trail runners generally like well-padded socks.
 Better to step on a rock with padded feet.
 Those ultralight ones are for the track.
 Like running shoes, you may prefer a little more or a little cushion.
 Choose the version that is right for you.

-On the main Rockay sock page, the Lime color is max cushion and the Red color is performance cushion.
-However, there are other colors available for each even a demure white and gray if you prefer less exciting colors.
+On the main Rockay sock page, the Lime color is the max cushion, and the Red color is the performance cushion.
+However, there are other colors available for each, even a demure white and gray if you prefer less exciting colors.